carerix/Cx-WP-Plugin/README.md

 * CxpResetPwd - email used to reset the password for a candidate That can no longer access the original email account
 * JobAlert - Mandatory for sending job alert subscription emails.

+> [!IMPORTANT]
+> ## Authorisation of the Plugin
+>
+> The plugin needs to be authenticated with the Carerix application.
+Therefor you need the Application name (which can be derived from applicationname.carerix.net) and the Application Token.
+>
+> The Admin of a Carerix application can generate an Application Token.
+If you don't have access to the Carerix application you can ask an admin.
+He can provide you the Application token using the email template 'Application Token'.
+> Or request a token via our Helpdesk ([support@carerix.com](mailto:support@carerix.com)) \
+> Carerix will not be able to provide you the Application token directly, as this is part of the authorization procedure.

 ## Change ApplyURL to website